 Together, the creative writing and language investigation components give students maximum opportunity to develop their particular language specialism in their second year of study.
-Students interested in journalism, for example, might select to write newspaper articles for their coursework, followed by language and journalism for their investigation component.
-Alternatively, students interested in law might choose to produce speeches for their coursework, followed by language and power for their investigation component.
+Students interested in journalism, for example, might select to write newspaper articles for their coursework, and may be able to look into language and journalism for their investigation component.
+Alternatively, students interested in law might choose to produce speeches for their coursework, followed by studying language and power for their investigation component.

 English Language students enjoy events outside the classroom and students have been out to study days and spent time at a local primary school to study child language development.
 At the end of the course, you may wish to continue to study English Language at degree level and combine it with another specialism.
 The analytical and communications skills taught are highly regarded and very applicable in law, journalism, teaching, advertising and the media.